RickyAbell/SlidePebble/README.md

 ##Future work
 Some potential features for the future are
-* Move server url out of Pebble app and let it be set by the Pebble iOS/Android app configuration window using Pebble JavaScript.
+* Move server url out of the Pebble app and let it be set by the Pebble iOS/Android app configuration window using Pebble JavaScript.
 This requires hosting for the configuration page.
 * Display a timer in the Pebble app.
 * Display slide number in the Pebble app.
 * Display speaker notes in the Pebble app.